Historical Places to in See Istanbul

 Cafer Aga Madrasah

 The reminiscence of the tears of the forms on the pillars is a legend and a rumor that it is important to represent the drama of many celibates lost in the Great Basilica.
 Because of this, many tourists have become the focus of interest with its structure, which attracts the curiosity.
+Medusa head, one of the unique masterpieces of the Roman period sculpture art, is located in one of the columns in the Basilica cistern.

 Hurrem Sultan Bath

-The cistern is one of the most wondrous tourist places among the living historical sites from the time of the Great Constantine to the day.
+Binbirdirek cistern is one of the wondrous tourist places among the living historical sites from the time of the Great Constantine to the day.
 It is a mysterious place that is built to meet the water need of the city and now it is absolutely located inside the touristic sightseeing lists.

-Gulhane Park, located in the area between Sarayburnu, Alay Pavilion and Topkapı Palace, is one of the first parks in Istanbul.
+Gulhane Park, located in the area between Sarayburnu, Alay Pavilion and Topkapı Palace, is one of the first organized parks in Istanbul.
 Even though it was called Gulhane because it was a garden of roses filled with roses, which was used as the outer garden of the palace during the Ottoman period, the history of the park dates back to a long time and has witnessed many important events and has been the subject of many works.

-The Hagios Georgies Monastery and the Panagia Hodegetria Sacred Spring are also in this region, which is also worthwhile during the Byzantine period, surrounded by city walls with the conquest of Istanbul, and many events and festivals are held here.
+The Hagios Georgies Monastery and the Panagia Hodegetria church and Sacred Spring are also in this region, which is also worthwhile during the Byzantine period, surrounded by city walls with the conquest of Istanbul, and many events and festivals are held here.
 It is used as the outer garden of the palace.

 Nowadays, the nostalgic atmosphere has become the first addresses of week-end getaways because of the still-used phaetons and lack of traffic.
 The islands have become a sight to many local and foreign tourists who want to picnic, ride bicycles, taste nostalgia.